-- 18.1 The School recognises that when "there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration" Information Sharing: Practitioner's guide, HM Government, 2018. - 18.2 When a child is or may be at risk of significant harm the school shall share appropriate information with the Police and official Social Care Services. - 18.3 In the normal course of events the confidence of a child, a parent or a carer shall not be breached. - 18.4 The only circumstance in which data or information is shared shall be on a 'need to know basis', that is, when access to the data or information is necessary for the conduct of official business.
-Only those facts, and nothing more, will be imparted which need to be known and only at the time they need to be known.
+- 18.1 The School recognises that when "there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration" Information Sharing: Practitioner's guide, HM Government, 2018. - 18.2 When a child is or may be at risk of significant harm the school shall share appropriate information with the Police and official Social Care Services. - 18.3 In the normal course of events the confidence of a child, a parent or a carer shall not be breached. - 18.4 The only circumstance in which data or information is shared shall be on a 'need to know basis', that is, when access to the data or information is Child Protection and Safeguarding (2021-2022)